fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 Because there are people/organizations, whose actions are not exclusively guided by short-term benefit maximization.
 Specific sources of resources are: 1. working on free software as a hobby (problem-solving as personal joy and source of meaning, cooperation with others, recognition by positive feedback), 2. demonstration of own skills (e.g. for application procedures) 3. learning effect, 4. payments by companies or public institutions (for example, [in the context of higher education](https://fsfw-dresden.de/2018/06/interview-sander-finanzierung-freie-software.html)), 5. donations (altruism or future-oriented self-interest) and 6. viable commercial business models (for example, selling support and adjustments).

-However, despite there are amazing Free Software products out there, in most procjects there is a significant lack of of resources for a desirable further development.
+However, despite there are amazing Free Software products out there, in most projects there is a significant lack of of resources for a desirable further development.
 In other words, above sources are not enough.

 ## Analysis of existing business models